b0shuaj/CIVAM/docs/LOCAL_SETUP.md

 #### Notes from legacy README regarding local deployment, **take with a grain of salt**:
 * An easier way to load the frontend and backend site locally is to run `./run.sh` in the CISC475_D5 directory.
 It will take care of everything for you.
 * When running the front and backend of the project locally with a copy of the database, the collection images will show up as black squares.
 Don't fear though as this is normal.
 The URL for the images changes since you will be running on localhost.
 If you want to see how things react with actual images, you can go to the django admin site http://127.0.0.1:8000/admin and create your own user and add some test collection data.
 ---------------------------------
 ### General notes from legacy README, **take with a grain of salt**:
 * Always run postgresql service before migrating or running django
-* Any errors that mention port5432 or errors in python installation directories are likely caused by postgresql service not being run
-* If you get this warning: “Your global Angular CLI version (#.#.#) is greater than your local version (#.#.#).
-The local Angular CLI version is used” then run: `npm install --save-dev @angular/cli@latest`
-* If you have problems with migrations locally, follow the Backend Dev & Cleaning Instructions
 * To stop the frontend's process, run `ps -ef | grep "ng serve"`, find the PID of the process, and run `kill <PID>`.
 * To stop the backend's process, run `ps auxw | grep runserver`, find the PID of the process, and run `kill <PID>`.
 * The following migration files are not needed for local development and need to be deleted in order to run the site locally: